Trophy design chosen for 2020 Newark Business Awards

-The grand final takes place at the Lady Eastwood Centre, Newark Showground, on Friday, June 19.
+Winners of the ten awards categories will receive the trophies at the ceremony at the Lady Eastwood Centre, Newark Showground, on Friday, June 19.

 You can either enter your own business, or nominate others.

-Each nominee will then be sent an electronic entry pack to fill in and send back.
+You will then be sent an electronic entry pack to fill in and send back.

 Independent judges from the sponsors and other relevant organisations will look over the nominations and select four finalists in each category.